Beaches in Malaysia

 Image credit: @kakigambar.asha

 Pantai Air Papan is a low-key beach in Mersing that has everything you need for a convenient day-trip.
-This beach is a popular haunt amongst locals, so you can be assured it’s a spot worth visiting.
+Besides being a famous tourist attraction, the beach is a popular haunt amongst locals as well.
+So, you can be assured it’s a spot worth visiting.

 There are several food stalls nearby offering local food to keep your tummies full, plus a souvenir shop if you want to take home some keepsakes.
 The beach is also a relatively popular spot for fishing, so you can try your luck at reeling in some good catches there.